ControlSystemStudio/phoebus/app/alarm/ui/doc/index.rst

    Should the alarm be annunciated (if the annunciator is running), or should it only be displayed silently?

+ * Disable until:
+   Disables an alarm and sets a date and time when the alarm would be enabled automatically.
+User may select absolute or relative date/time.

  * Alarm Delay:
    Only alarm if the trigger PV remains in alarm for at least this time, see examples below.

  * Alarm Count:
    Used in combination with the alarm delay.
    If the trigger PVs exhibits a not-OK alarm severity more than 'count' times